 Monasteries, covens and xanas

-Legend has it that the people on either side of the provincial boundaries avoided, especially at night, the spring of Vega del Palo, because in this plain near the forest the witches danced and participated in sexual orgies with the devils of Satan (who presided over the covens incarnated in a male goat).
-The thick forest, untamed and "dark", has always caused a primitive fear to the inhabitants of these parts.
-They used to use blessed laurel to heal when they had strange wounds and scratches, as they attributed them to the witch bites and not to the own rubbing with the vegetation of the frond.
+Legend has it that the people on either side of the provincial boundaries avoided, especially at night, the spring of Vega del PaloFor in this meadow near the forest, witches danced and participated in sexual orgies with the devils of Satan (who presided over the sabbats incarnated as a goat).
+The thick, untamed, and "dark" forest has always inspired a primal fear in the inhabitants of these parts.
+They used blessed laurel to heal themselves when they had strange wounds and scratches, attributing them to the witches. witch bites and not to the own rubbing with the vegetation of the frond.

 There are also xanas myths in this environment.
 A slender figure of a woman appeared before the patrons, handing out a shiny white laundry.
 Until a daring neighbor ventured into her domain to steal a cloak she liked.
 Since then, a voice from beyond the grave began to torment him: he would experience a thousand sufferings.
 The thief had to entrust himself to Santina and offered her the cape to escape the curse.